 Two temple committees controlled by the Kerala government have banned the use of oleander flowers in temples in Kerala.
 Previously, a 24-year-old woman died after accidentally chewing some oleander leaves.

-- Observation Brain Challenge: If you have Hawk Eyes Find the Number 3 in 12 Secs
+- Observation Brain Test: If you have Hawk Eyes Find the Word Pan among Ban in 15 Secs

 Here’s everything you need to know about the matter.